webqit/quantum-js/README.md

 </details>
 -->

 But is language-level reactivity really possible?
-Here we go!
+Well, here we go!

 <!--